Keyboard shortcuts

 SUMMARY.mdmdBook navigation structure

-The boundary is enforced by an AGENTS.md file in your cortex which instructs AI agents which files are safe to overwrite and which are human-only.
+An AGENTS.md file in your cortex enforces the boundary, instructing AI agents which files are safe to overwrite and which are human-only.

 0 5,9 * * * cerebro build && mdbook build